 Marcus Aurelius (121 – 180) – Roman Emperor and philosopher.
 Famous for his book ‘Meditations‘ which offer short aphorisms of wisdom and advice.

-Adi Shankara (9th Century AD) Shankaracharya was a spiritual teacher and philosopher.
+Adi Shankara (9th Century AD) Shankaracharya was an Indian spiritual teacher and philosopher.
 He advocated and spread a philosophy of Advaita Vedanta, which stresses the underlying unity of creation.

 Thomas Aquinas (1225 – 1274) Italian friar and influential Roman Catholic priest, philosopher and theologian.
-Aquinas attempted to synthesize attempted to synthesize Aristotle’s philosophy with the principles of Christianity.
-Aquinas also developed a theory of natural theology – proving existence of God, through reason.
+Aquinas attempted to synthesize Aristotle’s philosophy with the principles of Christianity.
+Aquinas also developed a theory of natural theology – proving the existence of God through reason.

 Francis Bacon (1561 – 1626) English philosopher, statesman, orator and scientist.
-Bacon is considered the ‘father of empiricism’ for his advocacy of scientific methodical scientific inquiry in investigating scientific phenomena.
+Bacon is considered the ‘father of empiricism’ for his advocacy of scientific methodical inquiry in investigating scientific phenomena.
 Bacon’s approach was important both philosophically and practically.

 Rene Descartes (1596 – 1650) French philosopher and mathematician.
 Dubbed the father of modern philosophy, Descartes was influential in a new rationalist movement.
 Descartes set a precedent for examining issues and trying to avoid any presumption.
-Descartes offered one of most famous philosophic statements ‘Cogito ergo sum’ – “I think, therefore I am”
+Descartes offered one of the most famous philosophic statements ‘Cogito ergo sum’ – “I think, therefore I am”

 Baruch Spinoza (1632 – 1677) Spinoza was a Jewish-Dutch philosopher.
 He was an influential rationalist, who saw the underlying unity in the universe.
 He was critical of religious scriptures and promoted a view that the Divine was in all, and the Universe was ordered, despite its apparent contradictions.
 In his work ‘Ethics’ he opposed the mind-body dualism of Descartes.
 Contributed to Ethics, Epistemology, Metaphysics.

 John Locke (1632 – 1704) Locke was a leading philosopher and political theorist, who had a profound impact on liberal political thought.
 He is credited with ideas, such as the social contract – the idea government needs to be with the consent of the governed.
 Locke also argued for liberty, religious tolerance and rights to life and property.